tensorflow/swift/README.md

 [TensorFlow](https://www.tensorflow.org/programmers_guide/eager) directly
 integrated into the [Swift programming language](https://swift.org).
-With Swift, you can write the following imperative code the and Swift automatically turns it into **a single TensorFlow graph** and runs it with the full performance of TensorFlow sessions.
+With Swift, you can write the following imperative code the and Swift automatically turns it into **a single TensorFlow Graph** and runs it with the full performance of TensorFlow sessions.

 ```swift